pickettd/konane-codex/README.md

 ```

 ## Development Workflow
-1. Open `index.html` in a modern browser to run the game locally.
+1. Open `index.html` in a modern browser to run the game locally (or run `npm start` to get the app at http://localhost:8080 by default)
 2. Use the provided npm formatting script before committing changes (see below).
 3. Track roadmap progress in `AGENTS.md` by checking off completed items.